kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - We borrow Bastila's lightsaber for the run (and probably give it back afterwards).
 The crystals we use are as follows:
   - Sigil Crystal: Placed after Tatooine, used for +1 Attack
   - Opila Crystal: The only other convenient crystal on our route.
 The damage boost and massive critical hits makes it worthwhile.
 Placed after Tatooine.
-  - Solari Crystal: The best crystal in the game and the reason we try to stay Light-aligned (see below).
-Replaces Opila after Korriban.
+  - Solari Crystal: The best crystal in the game and the reason we try to eventually be Light-aligned (see below).
+Replaces Opila after Lehon.

 **Belt: Nerve Amplifier Belt** - Found on Tatooine, Chewed Twi'lek corpse
-- Skipping the CNS belt streamlines the credit route and lets us skip the strongbox in the Vulkar Garage, saving about a minute at the expense of slightly worse combat.
-The Nerve Amplifier Belt is a convenient replacement that preserves Immunity: Mind-Affecting and lets us skip Zelka on Taris for a little further timesave.
+- The Nerve Amplifier Belt is a convenient belt that gives the essential Immunity: Mind-Affecting.
+We don't have the credits to afford the CNS Strength Enhancer in this run, and this is the next best alternative.

 All of our equipment should be equipped once we leave Tatooine, with the exception of the Solari crystal which is placed after Korriban.
 We'll also use the Combat Suit, Prototype Vibroblade and a basic Vibroblade while on Taris.

 ## Credit Route

-By skipping the CNS Strength Enhancer, we can concentrate all of our shopping into 3 to 5 trips, depending on how many safe strats we decide to use:
+The new credit route always has exactly three shopping trips.
+Our credits all come from either selling items we don't need or looting credits; we also loot some extra corpses to be able to afford all the stims we want on Korriban.

 **1. Larrim on Taris**
-- Sell: Nonessential items to reach ~1182 Credits
+- Sell: Nonessential items to reach ~926 Credits
-- Buy: 2 Concussion Grenades, 1 Frag Grenade, 1 Battle Stimulant (374 Credits)
+- Buy: 2 Concussion Grenades, 1 Battle Stimulant, 4x Minor Mines (200 Credits Left)

-**2. Zelka on Taris**
+**2a.
+Zelka on Taris**
-- ***Optional***: Buy 3x Adrenal Alacrity (150 Credits)
+- Buy: 3x Adrenal Alacrity (50 Credits Left)

+**2b.
+Crattis Yurkal on Dantooine**
+- Buy: 2x Adrenal Alacrity

-**3. Selkath Merchant on Manaan**
+**2c.
+Selkath Merchant on Manaan**
-- Buy: Advanced Medpac, Hyper Battle Stimulant, Hyper Adrenal Strength (380 Credits total)
-- Buy: Hyper Adrenal Alacrity **only** if you did not shop with Zelka (100 Credits)
+- Buy: 1x Adrenal Alacrity
-- ***Optional:*** Buy a second Hyper Battle Stimulant and second Hyper Adrenal Strength if you are *not* doing Krayt Skip (300 Credits)

-**4. Mic'Tunan'Jus Orgu on Tatooine**
-- ***Optional***: Buy Bantha Fodder **only** if you are *not* doing Krayt Skip (1 Credit)

-**5. Czerka Shop on Korriban**
+**3. Czerka Shop on Korriban**
-- Sell: Nonessential items to reach ~4200 Credits
+- Sell: Nonessential items to reach ~3578 Credits
-- Buy: 20x Advanced Medpac, 5x Echani Battle Stimulant, 5x All Hyper Adrenal Stims (4100 Credits total)
+- Buy: 7ish Life Support Pack, 5x Echani Battle Stimulant, 5x All Hyper Adrenal Stims (28 Credits Left)

-Our credits all come from selling items we don't need, though we do loot some extra corpses to be able to afford all the stims we want on Korriban.
-The Selkath Merchant on Manaan is useful for the Adrenal Alacrity for the underwater segment, since we would normally skip Zelka.
-The other stims are for the second phase of Leviathan Malak and the Sand People fight (if not doing Krayt Skip).
+The second shopping trip depends on whether or not you get a random Alacrity drop on the Endar Spire (possible when recruiting Trask):

+- With no Spire Alacrity: Shop with Zelka, skip Dantooine and Manaan
+- With a Spire Alacrity but no other random Alacrity on Taris: Skip Zelka, Shop at Dantooine, Skip Manaan
+- With a Spire Alacrity AND one other random Alacrity on Taris: Skip Zelka and Dantooine, Shop on Manaan
+- It is vanishingly unlikely to get a Spire Alacrity and two other random Alacrities on Taris, but if you do you can skip all three shopping trips

+The chance of a random Spire Alacrity is extremely low, so 99 times out of 100 you'll be shopping with Zelka.

 ## Alignment Route